DevExpress-Examples/winforms-grid-rename-grid-filters-save-restore-layout/Readme.md

 # WinForms Data Grid - Rename grid filters and serialize custom names

-When a end users applies a filter to a grid, the filter is shown within the [Filter Panel](https://docs.devexpress.com/WindowsForms/1424/controls-and-libraries/data-grid/visual-elements/view-common-elements/filter-panel).
+When an end user applies a filter to a grid, the filter is shown within the [Filter Panel](https://docs.devexpress.com/WindowsForms/1424/controls-and-libraries/data-grid/visual-elements/view-common-elements/filter-panel).
 If the [AllowMRUFilterList](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Base.ColumnViewOptionsFilter.AllowMRUFilterList) option is enabled, the user can access [recently used filters](https://docs.devexpress.com/WindowsForms/1448/controls-and-libraries/data-grid/visual-elements/view-common-elements/views-mru-(most-recently-used)-filter-list) and apply them.

 This example shows how to allow the user to rename filters as needed: